biojava/biojava.github.io/wiki/Sitesupport-url.md

 title: Sitesupport-url
 ---

-There are several ways how you can support BioJava
+BioJava is an open project and we are always happy about any kind of contribution.
+There are several ways how you can support BioJava:

 `* Answer support emails on the mailing lists.`
 `* Provide and/or maintain documentation in this wiki.`
+`* Send patches for bugs to the mailing lists.`
 `* Get write access and contribute to the source code.`